-The students and staff included Ant Babajee who works in the Marketing Department as well as co-chairing the LGBT+ Network, Tahmina Choudhury, Vice President of the Students’ Union, Belen Bale who is Co-Chair of the MDX Gender Network, Zandile Nkhata who is doing a Professional Doctorate on creative approaches to Belonging, Jerry Okoye who is doing a Postgraduate in Strength and Conditioning, running his own business and volunteering in the community and Clifford Uriefe whose future has been transformed by the University’s Nursing Associate degree apprentice.
+The students and staff included Ant Babajee who works in the Marketing Department as well as co-chairing the LGBT+ Network, Tahmina Choudhury, Vice President of the Students’ Union, Belen Bale who is Co-Chair of the MDX Gender Network, Zandile Nkhata who is doing a Professional Doctorate on creative approaches to Belonging and Clifford Uriefe whose future has been transformed by the University’s Nursing Associate degree apprentice.
 Clifford attended the meeting after vaccinating health professionals at Chase Farm Hospital against coronavirus,

 Lord Blunkett emphasised that his passion was education and widening participation.
 “I am convinced that education is the key to transforming lives and futures” he said and spoke about his own personal experiences.
 He has been blind from birth and came from a poor family in one of Sheffield’s most deprived districts.
 His parents were given no option but to send him to a residential school for the blind.
 In later life he went to evening and day-release classes to get to university.
 He won a place at the University of Sheffield where he gained a BA honours degree in Political Theory and Institutions.
 He went on to become Education and Employment Secretary in Tony Blair's Cabinet in 1997 becoming the first blind cabinet minister and is now a Member of the House of Lords.